jarrydcarelse/FarmConnect-DV200-Term4/README.md

 ## **System Architecture**

-The project follows a traditional LAMP architecture with a clear separation between frontend and backend functionality.
+Farm Connect follows a traditional LAMP architecture with a clear separation between frontend and backend functionality.
 Here’s an overview:

 1. **Frontend**: Built with HTML, CSS, and JavaScript to handle user interactions and provide a clean, intuitive interface.
 2. **Backend**: PHP scripts handle CRUD operations for product management, user authentication, and order processing.
-3. **Database**: The MySQL database stores essential data for users, products, and orders.
-PHP manages queries to provide seamless data interaction.
+3. **Database**: MySQL database stores essential data for users, products, and orders.
+Queries are managed through PHP to provide seamless data interaction.

 ---